newrelic/elixir_agent/README.md

 * `NEW_RELIC_APP_NAME`
 * `NEW_RELIC_LICENSE_KEY`

+For further configuration, please see the `NewRelic.Config` module documentation.

 ## Instrumentation

 Out of the box, we will report Error Traces & some general BEAM VM stats.
 For further visibility, you'll need to add some basic instrumentation.